itpp-labs/odoo-development/docs/dev/tests/python.rst

 * it runs after calling ``registry.setup_models(cr)``
 * it runs after calling ``model._register_hook(cr)``
 * it runs after installing all modules in current installation set
+* it runs as if only modules from dependencies are installed

 setUp and other methods
 =======================